 As we can observe in the above table that with the increase in the value of n, the running time of 5n2 increases while the running time of 6n and 12 also decreases.
 Therefore, it is observed that for larger values of n, the squared term consumes almost 99% of the time.
 As the n2 term is contributing most of the time, so we can eliminate the rest two terms.

 Here, we are getting the approximate time complexity whose result is very close to the actual result.
 And this approximate measure of time complexity is known as an Asymptotic complexity.
 Here, we are not calculating the exact running time, we are eliminating the unnecessary terms, and we are just considering the term which is taking most of the time.

 In mathematical analysis, asymptotic analysis of algorithm is a method of defining the mathematical boundation of its run-time performance.
 Using the asymptotic analysis, we can easily conclude the average-case, best-case and worst-case scenario of an algorithm.

 It is used to mathematically calculate the running time of any operation inside an algorithm.

-Example: Running time of one operation is x(n) and for another operation it is calculated as f(n2).
-It refers to running time will increase linearly with increase in 'n' for first operation and running time will increase exponentially for second operation.
-Similarly the running time of both operations will be same if n is significantly small.
+Example: Running time of one operation is x(n) and for another operation, it is calculated as f(n2).
+It refers to running time will increase linearly with an increase in 'n' for the first operation, and running time will increase exponentially for the second operation.
+Similarly, the running time of both operations will be the same if n is significantly small.

-Worst case: It defines the input for which the algorithm takes the huge time.
+Worst case: It defines the input for which the algorithm takes a huge time.